Drugs to Treat Mental Illness

 : This is a movement disorder that results in unusual and uncontrollable movements, usually of the tongue and face (such as sticking out the tongue and smacking the lips), and sometimes jerking and twisting movements of other parts of the body.

 : This is a potentially fatal disorder characterized by severe muscle rigidity (stiffening), fever, sweating, high blood pressure, delirium, and sometimes coma.

-: This is a condition marked by a decrease in the number of infection-fighting white blood cells.
+: This is a condition marked by a sharp decrease in the number of infection-fighting white blood cells.
 This condition can leave the person prone to infection and at greater risk of death.
-Agranulocytosis has been linked only to Clozaril.
+Agranulocytosis has been particularly linked with Clozaril, where it may occur in 1 in 100 patients.
 People taking Clozaril must have regular blood tests to closely monitor their white blood cell count.
+However, all antipsychotics carry a warning label from the FDA noting that as a class they have a risk for lowering someone's white blood cell count.

 Changes in Blood Sugar and Cholesterol: Some atypical anti-psychotics can cause increases in blood sugar (which could eventually lead to diabetes) and blood lipids such as cholesterol and triglycerides.
 Periodic blood tests are necessary to monitor these factors.